 Have you ever had the problem of your Roku remote blinking green light?
 If so, then this article is for you!
 This is usually a sign that there is something wrong with the connection to your TV.

-There are many things that could cause this, such as interference from other devices or changes in WiFi signal strength but We will still discuss more possible reasons behind the blinking green light on a Roku remote and offer some troubleshooting steps to fix it.
+Many things could cause this, such as interference from other devices or changes in WiFi signal strength.
+However, We will still discuss more possible reasons behind the blinking green light on a Roku remote and offer some troubleshooting steps to fix it.

 Unsure of the reason why your Roku remote starts blinking green light?
 Keep reading to find out more.

-It can be frustrating when your Roku remote light starts to blink, especially when you’re trying to watch a movie or show.
+It can be frustrating when your Roku remote light blinks, especially when you’re trying to watch a movie or show.
 It’s not the end of the world you, just need to know how to fix it!

-A blinking green light on a Roku TV remote control may indicate a couple of things about the remote’s condition, however in most cases, it may be because the remote is not working.
+A blinking green light on a Roku TV remote control may indicate a couple of things about the remote’s condition, however, in most cases, it may be because the roku remote is not working.

 You may take your remote for servicing to get rid of this problem and any others.
 However, if you need it immediately, you can go through any of the following steps to come to a solution for this.